 How many credit unions are there?

-There are approximately7,500 credit unions in the US, including some 85 in North Carolina and 75 in South Carolina.
+There are approximately 6,557 credit unions in the US (as of June 2014), including some 84 in North Carolina and 70 in South Carolina.
 Find more data and statistics at CUNA.org here.

 Can I join?

 Most people can find a credit union to join.
 Check out the web site A Smarter Choice to see if there is a credit union near you.